guesswho1234/Rex/README.md

 ## Hosting
 > [!CAUTION]
-> Do not host this version of Rex with uncontrolled / public access without additional security measures.
+> Do not host this version of Rex with uncontrolled / public access and no additional security measures.
 > Code from user input is parsed and evaluated by the `rex_worker` container.

 ## Use